 In the mountains!

-The higher up you went, the colder it got and the snow began to appear.
+The higher up you went, the colder it got, and the snow appeared.

 Every one of us in the car (6 of us) all oohed and ahhed.